danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

 	* **obsolete_pdbs_path:** Path to a file mapping obsolete PDB IDs to their replacements.
 	* **max_template_date:** Maximum template release date to consider (ISO-8601 format - i.e. YYYY-MM-DD).
 Important if folding historical test sets.
 Default is None.
 	* **output_dir:** Path to a directory that will store the results.
-	* **model_preset:** ['monomer','monomer_casp14','monomer_ptm','multimer'].
-Control which AlphaFold model use, choosing between the original model used at CASP14 with no ensembling (monomer). the original model used at CASP14 with num_ensemble=8, matching our CASP14 configuration.
-This is largely provided for reproducibility as it is 8x more computationally expensive for limited accuracy gain (+0.1 average GDT gain on CASP14 domains) (monomer_casp14). the original CASP14 model fine tuned with the pTM head, providing a pairwise confidence measure.
-It is slightly less accurate than the normal monomer model ('monomer_ptm').
-The AlphaFold-Multimer model, to use this model, provide a multi-sequence FASTA file.
-In addition, the UniProt database should have been downloaded ('multimer').
+	* **model_preset:** ['monomer', 'monomer_casp14', 'monomer_ptm', 'multimer'].
+Control which AlphaFold model use, choosing between the original model used at CASP14 with no ensembling (monomer), the original model used at CASP14 with num_ensemble=8, matching our CASP14 configuration (monomer_casp14), the original CASP14 model fine tuned with the pTM head, providing a pairwise confidence measure ('monomer_ptm') and the AlphaFold-Multimer model ('multimer'), to use this model, provide a multi-sequence FASTA file.
 	* **db_preset:** ['reduced_dbs', 'full_dbs', 'casp14'].
 Choose preset model configuration - no ensembling and smaller genetic database config (reduced_dbs), no ensembling and full genetic database config (full_dbs) or full genetic database config and 8 model ensemblings (casp14).
 Default is full_dbs.
 	* **benchmark:** [True, False].
 Run multiple JAX model evaluations to obtain a timing that excludes the compilation time, which should be more indicative of the time required for inferencing many proteins.
 Default is False.